SkowyrnyMG/mateuszgruzla.pl/content/blog/axios-test-with-mockfn-and-msw/index.md

 ### Conclusion

-Let me just quickly point out why I think that this way of testing request is better than the old mock function:
+Let me just quickly point out why I think this way of testing request is better than the old mock function:

 1. You can test your request statuses
 2. You do not have to worry about providing details of fetch as headers etc.